voogarix/glpi-interactive-installer/README.md

 [![GLPI](https://img.shields.io/badge/GLPI-10.0.x-blue.svg)](https://glpi-project.org/)
 [![Bash](https://img.shields.io/badge/Bash-5.2+-green.svg)](https://www.gnu.org/software/bash/)

+## ⚠️ Disclaimer
+This script is provided as-is without any warranty.
+Always test in a development environment before production use.
+Please ensure you have proper backups before running the script.

 An interactive, semi-automated installation script for **GLPI (IT Asset Management)** on **Debian 12.9 (Bookworm)**.
 This script sets up the complete server environment (Apache, PHP, MariaDB) and configures daily backups, while allowing you to complete the GLPI web installation manually.

 ## ✨ Features